History Files

 Diet and trade

-The Indus people enjoyed a fulfilling diet of wheat, barley, rice, vegetables, fruits, milk, fish and meat (including beef, mutton, pork, etc).
+The Indus people enjoyed a fulfilling diet of wheat, barley, rice, vegetables, fruits, milk, fish and meat (including beef, mutton, pork, and so on).

 Indus men were mainly traders and agriculturists.
-They were also well versed in crafts such as carpentry, pottery, weaving, medicine, etc. They were aware of measurement systems and possessed advanced medical practices including dentistry.
+They were also well versed in crafts such as carpentry, pottery, weaving, medicine.
+They were aware of measurement systems and possessed advanced medical practices which included dentistry.
 Foreign trade existed with Central Asia, the Near East (the city states of Mesopotamia), and the Mediterranean coast (Egypt).
 The favoured mode of travel was the bullock-hauled cart (open or covered).

 The end of the Indus civilisation

-Dravidians in the south had long since displaced the proto-Australoids and gained hegemony in India.
-The term Dravidian however is a western term for the word Dravida, which refers to the people of southern India.
-So it is assumed that this group came to be known as Dravida after they moved south.
-The name Dravida as such has been derived from the word 'drava' or water, probably symbolising people living near the sea.
+Dravidians in the south had long since displaced the proto-Australoids and were the dominant ethnic group in India.
+The term 'Dravidian' however is a western term for the word 'Dravida', which refers to the people of southern India.
+It is assumed that this group came to be known as Dravida after it had moved into the south.
+The name Dravida as such has been derived from the word 'drava' or water, probably symbolising people who were living near the sea.

 The modern Dravidian stock is found mainly in the south, in places such as Karnataka, Tamilnadu, Andhra, Kerala, Lakshadweep (and to some extent the west, east Kurukh in Bangladesh, and central parts of India).